-Planning for the future is so important, and we aim to give all students the best information and guidance available to help them make their choices.
-From Year 8 all the way through to Y13 students have time in their curriculum to develop skills and gather information and experience to best prepare them for their next step, be that making the right Key Stage 4 Option choices, picking their A-levels, selecting college courses, or even finding an apprenticeship.
+Planning for the future is important, and we aim to give all our students the best information and guidance available to help them make their choices.
+From year 8 all the way through to year 13, students have time in their curriculum to develop skills and gather information and experience to best prepare them for their next step, be that making the righst key Stage 4 option choices, picking their A Levels, selecting college courses, or even finding an apprenticeship.

-Key to this is our own full time Careers Officer, Mrs K Burroughs.
-Mrs Burroughs arranges for every student in Year 11 to have an individual 1-to-1 session to discuss their intentions for Post-16 education, as well as co-ordinating the ‘mock’ application and interview process that each student experiences.
+Mrs Burroughs our CEIAG Advisor, arranges for every student in year 11 to have an individual one to one careers appointment to discuss their intentions for Post-16 education, as well as co-ordinating the ‘mock’ application and interview process that each student experiences.

-You can contact Mrs Burroughs via the link for more information, or to arrange a further 1-to-1 session.
+You can contact Mrs Burroughs via email at firstname.lastname@example.org for more information on careers, or to arrange a further one to one careers appointment.

-- Y8 – Jobs & Pathways.
+· Year 8 – Jobs and pathways.
 Skills and qualities of good employees